 Since a significant part of the group's sales are carried out in foreign currencies, Incus is exposed to exchange rate fluctuations during the period from the time the sales contract is entered into up until final payment by the customer.
 There is also a risk associated with future payments in foreign currency.
 In order to secure the group's net cash flow in the individual currencies, forward contracts are entered into that offset part of the estimated future incoming/outgoing payments.
-A NOK +12.1 million loss on hedging of net investments was recognised for 2016 (2015: NOK -14.0 million) and NOK -17.5 million in foreign currency translation differences for discontinued operations that have been reclassified are dealt with in note 27.
+A NOK +12.1 million loss on hedging of net investments was recognised for 2016 (2015: NOK -14.0 million) and NOK -17.5 million in foreign currency translation differences (2015: NOK 18.5 million).
+Translation differences for discontinued operations that have been reclassified are dealt with in note 27.